Radius-coder/JS-Idle-clicker/README.md

 Need to remove border round images.

+Need to add upgrades to shop.

-Need to find better images.
+Need to finish boss fight scene

 Need to stop user being able to TAB onto a button and holding enter.